nvllsvm/linode-dynamic-dns/README.rst

 |Version| |License|

-A small utility to update Linode DNS records with your local IPv4 and IPv6 addresses.
+Update Linode DNS records with your local IPv4 and IPv6 addresses.

 Environment Variables
 ---------------------